Home > News > Paying Off Debt

-Now that you have your budget in place and you’ve established the expenses that are completely necessary and the ones that aren’t, it’s time to start making cuts.
-If you’re serious about paying off debt then you’ll need to be as brutal as possible.
+Now that you have your budget in place and you’ve established the essential expenses and the ones that aren’t, it’s time to start making cuts.
+If you’re serious about paying off debt, then you’ll need to be as brutal as possible.
 Yep, this might mean you have to sacrifice your $5 barista coffee every morning or the $7 block of cheese you buy every week.

-You would have already prioritised your expenses when mapping out your budget so cutting down on those costs should be easy.
-Easy in the sense that you’ll know what to cut out, not easy when it comes to actually making the cut – that part will be really hard, but worth in the end.
+You would have already prioritised your expenses when mapping out your budget, so cutting down on those costs should be easy.
+Easy in the sense that you’ll know what to cut out, not easy when it comes to actually cut – that part will be tough, but worth in the end.

-It’s hard to pay something off it you just keep adding to it.
+It’s hard to pay something off if you just keep adding to it.
 Cut up your credit card, stop applying for a loan contract and stop going over your phone plan.
-We understand that all these things can be incredibly useful when you’re low on cash but your aim is to get out of debt, not create more for yourself.
+We understand that all these things can be beneficial when you’re low on cash, but you aim to get out of debt, not create more for yourself.

 Any extra money that you make should go straight to paying off loans.
 Remember to always put lump sums towards one debt at a time while just paying the minimum on the others.

 One way to make paying off debt a little easier is to do a balance transfer.
-This basically just means that part or all of your credit balance you owe is transferred from one credit provider to another to save on interest repayments.
-With credit cards, you’re generally offered interest free periods when you first sign up so doing a balance transfer could give you a certain amount of time without having to pay any interest.
+This basically just means that part or all of the credit balance you owe is transferred from one credit provider to another to save on interest repayments.
+With credit cards, you’re generally offered interest-free periods when you first sign up, so doing a balance transfer could give you a certain amount of time without having to pay any interest.